alainray/penntreebank_dp/README.md

 The decoded sentence is:
 [CLS] Jim Pattison Industries Ltd., one of a group of closely held companies owned by entrepreneur James Pattison, said it ` ` intends to seek control'' of 30 % - owned Innopac Inc., a Toronto packaging concern.
 [SEP]
 ```
+### Dataset Splits

+We provide training, validation and test splits for WSJ and Brown corpora.
+* For WSJ, the splits are based on: https://aclweb.org/aclwiki/POS_Tagging_(State_of_the_art).
+* For Brown I found no information on how to create the splits.
+Therefore, they are arbitrary.
+See details on the code for the class.

+For Brown